-The full impact of the COVID-19 outbreak continues to evolve as of the date of its report.
+In March 2020, the World Health Organization classified the COVID-19 outbreak as a pandemic, based on the rapid increase in exposure globally.
+The full impact of the COVID-19 outbreak continues to evolve as of the date of this report.
 As such, it is uncertain as to the full magnitude that the pandemic will have on The Council's financial condition, liquidity, and future results of operations.
 Management is actively monitoring the situation on its financial condition, liquidity, operations, suppliers, industry, and workforce.
-Given the daily evolution of the COVID-19 outbreak and the global response to curb its spread, The Council is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for the year ended September 30, 2021.
+Given the daily evolution of the COVID-19 outbreak and the global response to curb its spread, The Council is not able to estimate the effects of the COVID-19 outbreak on its results of operations, financial condition, or liquidity for the year ended September 30, 2022.